-Any failure by the Issuer and/or the Group to comply with its MRELs may have a material adverse effect on the Issuer's business, financial conditions and results of operations and could result in the imposition of restrictions or prohibitions on discretionary payments by the Issuer.
-There can also be no assurance as to the relationship between the "Pillar 2" additional own funds requirements, the "combined buffer requirement", MRELs (once implemented in Spain) and the restrictions or prohibitions on discretionary payments.
+Any failure or perceived likelihood of failure by the Issuer and/or the Group to comply with its MRELs may have a material adverse effect on the Issuer's or the Group's business, financial conditions and results of operations and could result, among other things, in the imposition of restrictions or prohibitions on discretionary payments by the Issuer.
+There can also be no assurance as to the relationship between the "Pillar 2" additional own funds requirements, the "combined buffer requirement", the MRELs (once implemented in Spain) and the restrictions or prohibitions on discretionary payments.